 Abstract.
-Volcanic and geothermal systems emit endogenous gases by widespread degassing from soils, including CH_4 , a greenhouse gas twenty-five times as potent as CO_2 .
+Volcanic and geothermal systems emit endogenous gases by widespread degassing from soils, including $CH_4$ , a greenhouse gas twenty-five times as potent as $CO_2$ .
 Recently, it has been demonstrated that volcanic/geothermal

 - soils are not only a source of methane, but also sites of ${35}$ methanotrophic activity.
 Methanotrophs are able to consume 10-40 Tg of CH4 a-1 and to trap more than 50% of the methane degassing through the soils.
-We report on methane microbial oxidation in the geothermally most active - site of Pantelleria island (Italy), Favara Grande, whose total 40 methane emission was previously estimated in about 2.5 Mg a^{-1} (t a^{-1}).
-Laboratory incubation experiments with three top-soil samples from Favara Grande indicated methane consumption values up to 59.23 nmol g^{-1} DW soil h^{-1} .
-One - 15 of the three sites, FAV2, where the highest oxidation rate was detected, was further analysed on a vertical soil profile and the maximum methane consumption was measured in the top-soil layer and values >6.23 nmol $g^{-1} h^{-1}$ were still detected up to a depth of 13 cm.
-The highest con- - 20 sumption rate was measured at 37°C, but a still recognizable consumption at 80°C (>1.25 nmol g-1 h-1) was recorded.
-The three soil samples were probed by PCR using standard proteobacterial primers and newly designed verrucomicrobial primers, targeting the unique methane monooxyge- - nase gene pmoA; the presence of methanotrophs was detected in sites FAV2 and FAV3, but not in FAV1, where harsher chemical-physical conditions and negligible methane oxidation were detected.
-The pmoA gene libraries from the most active site FAV2 pointed out a high diversity - 30 of gammaproteobacterial methanotrophs, distantly related to Methylococcus/Methylothermus genera and the presence of the newly discovered acido-thermophilic methanotrophs Verrucomicrobia.
-Alphaproteobacteria of the genus Methylocystis were isolated from enrichment cultures, under a methane containing atmosphere at 37°C. The isolates grow at a pH range from 3.5 to 8, temperatures of $18 - 45^{\circ}$ C and consume 160.4 nmol of CH4 h-1 ml-1 of culture.
+We report on methane microbial oxidation in the geothermally most active - site of Pantelleria island (Italy), Favara Grande, whose total methane emission was previously estimated in about 2.5 Mg $a^{-1}$ (t $a^{-1}$ ).
+Laboratory incubation experiments with three top-soil samples from Favara Grande indicated methane consumption values up to 59.2 nmol $g^{-1}$ soil d.w. $h^{-1}$ .
+One of the three sites, FAV2, where the highest oxidation rate - was detected, was further analysed on a vertical soil profile and the maximum methane consumption was measured in the top-soil layer and values >6.23 nmol $g^{-1}$ h-1 were still detected up to a depth of 13 cm.
+The highest con- - sumption rate was measured at 37°C, but a still detectable consumption at 80°C (>1.25 nmol g-1 h-1) was recorded.
+The soil total DNAs extracted from the three samples were probed by PCR using standard proteobacterial primers and newly designed verrucomicrobial primers, targeting the - unique methane monooxygenase gene pmoA; the presence of methanotrophs was detected in sites FAV2 and FAV3, but not in FAV1, where harsher chemical-physical conditions and negligible methane oxidation were detected.
+The pmoA gene libraries from the most active site FAV2 pointed out a high di- - versity of gammaproteobacterial methanotrophs, distantly related to Methylococcus/Methylothermus genera and the presence of the newly discovered acido-thermophilic methanotrophs Verrucomicrobia.
+Alphaproteobacteria of the genus Methylocystis were isolated from enrichment cultures, under a methane containing atmosphere at 37°C. The isolates grow at a pH range from 3.5 to 8, temperatures of 18 - 45 °C and consume 160 nmol of CH4 h-1 ml-1 of culture.
 Soils from Favara Grande showed the largest diversity of methanotrophic bacteria until now detected in a geothermal soil.
 While methanotrophic Verrucomicrobia are reported to dominate highly acidic geothermal sites, our results suggest that slightly acidic soils, in high enthalpy geothermal systems, host a more diverse group of both culturable and uncultivated methanotrophs.